 The Brea Police Department serves both Brea and the city of Yorba Linda.
 Situated in the foothills of north Orange County, these cities comprise a daily population of about 160,000.
 The Department's Traffic Division is charged with maintaining the safe traffic flow for residents and commuters.
 Brea and Yorba Linda are accessed by two major freeways, the Orange (57) and the Riverside (91) and a major highway, Imperial (90), which contribute a high volume of daily commuter traffic.

 To hold down Brea's car collision rate, the city routinely sets up DUI and Driver's License Checkpoints at various accident-prone intersections and streets.
+Among these are along State College Blvd., Birch Street near the Brea Mall, Lambert Road near the 57 freeway, and Imperial Highway (90) between Kraemer Blvd. and Harbor Blvd.

 DUI checkpoints remove impaired drivers from city streets.
 Besides issuing citations and making DUI arrests, sobriety checkpoints help educate the public on the dangers of dunk driving.
 They also encourage the use of sober designated drivers.
 Most any Brea car collision lawyer will acknowledge that sobriety checkpoints make streets safer.
 Removing impaired drivers off Brea streets has saved lives and prevented many injuries.